High-Protein Meal Prep Made Simple

 What should beginners prep first?

-Beginners should start with two or three proteins, two vegetables, one or two bases, and two sauces.
-This creates enough variety without making the week complicated.
+Beginners should start with one or two proteins, two vegetables, one or two bases, and two sauces.
+This gives you enough variety without making the week complicated.

 How many meals should I prep at once?